Page Menu

 Extension Agents, Assistant Agents and Associate Agents

 N.C.
 Cooperative Extension agents are subject-matter professionals based in county centers.
 The official working title for all is “N.C.
 Cooperative Extension agent.”
-We have historically not referred to agents as “assistant” or “associate” because it confuses the public, who feel they should only speak to a “full agent” for their need or question.
+We have historically not referred to agents as “assistant” or “associate” because it confuses the public, who feel they should only speak to a “full agent” for their need or question.-

 Print example: “John Doe, N.C.
 Cooperative Extension agriculture agent in Adams County….”